Daglish, Western Australia: History

 In 1928, the townsite of Daglish was declared.
 In 1933, the Workers' Home Board, which was the state's public housing authority, chose Daglish as a suitable site for its development.
 Over the following years, many homes in Daglish were built by the Workers' Home Board.
 The board's involvement meant that houses were built to a high standard.
 From 1935 to 1945, streets further away from the station such as Troy Terrace, Robinson Terrace and Cunningham Terrace were developed.

-The 1960s saw the extension of Cunningham Terrace north-east of Millington Avenue, and the development of land between Troy Terrace and Cunningham Terrace.
-This was a result of the sale of University of Western Australia endowment land.
+The 1955 Plan for the Metropolitan Region, Perth and Fremantle, also known as the Stephenson–Hepburn Report, proposed a railway line to Whitfords branching off the Fremantle line in Daglish.
+When the Metropolitan Region Scheme was adopted in 1963 though, the land for the railway line was not reserved.
+The Stephenson–Hepburn Report also proposed the development of the University of Western Australia's endowment lands, some of which covered Daglish.
+This came to fruition with the extension of Cunningham Terrace north-east of Millington Avenue and the development of land between Troy Terrace and Cunningham Terrace.
 The new development had a different character to the earlier sections of Daglish, with flats mixed in with houses.
 A large area of land north-west of Cunningham Terrace, used as a water compensation basin, was turned into a park in 1969 and 1970.
 This is now known as Cliff Sadlier VC Memorial Park.
 The final part of Daglish to be developed was the land north-west of the park, which was subdivided and sold in the early 1970s.
 This was fully filled in with houses by the end of the 1980s.
 In the early 1980s, the City of Subiaco sealed all laneways in Daglish, which were previously made of dirt.

 Today, most of the original homes are still standing.
 The uniform streetscape is rare compared to many other older areas of Perth, where houses have been demolished to make way for newer buildings.
 It is the only remaining example in Western Australia of the garden suburb movement.
 The City of Subiaco established the Daglish Conservation Area on 4 February 2003 to recognise the heritage of Daglish, and the National Trust of Western Australia declared Daglish as a place of cultural heritage significance in July 2019.
 These heritage listings do not apply restrictions on the development of property in the suburb.
 In 2017, the City of Subiaco proposed that parts of Daglish be designated as Heritage Areas under a new town planning scheme.
 This would have introduced restrictions in order to preserve the heritage of Daglish, however, after feedback from the community, this proposal did not eventuate.
 Due to its proximity to a train station, Daglish was listed by the state government as a possible place for infill and high density development, however the Subiaco council does not support this.